pat0nnSt/pat0nnSt/README.md

 Hi there!
 I'm **Tiep Pham **, a passionate developer specializing in **Java Spring Boot** for backend and **Android development**.
 I love exploring application design, architecture, and new technologies.

 ## 🚀 About Me
-- 🎓 Final-year Computer Science student at Hanoi University of Industry (GPA: 3.23)
 - 🔍 Interested in **Java Backend**, **Android Development**, **Machine Learning**, and **MLOps**
 - 📌 Former intern at **Samsung R&D Center Vietnam** (Java, Android, Algorithms)
 - 🌍 TOEIC: **890/990**